dissyulina/shoesandmore/README.md

 </br>

-Welcome to Shoes and More website!
+Welcome to the Shoes and More website!
 Shoes and More is an e-commerce website that sells shoes and accessories (bags, wallets, etc).
-It's completed with authentication mechanism and stripe payments to allow users to safely purchased products from the site.
+It's completed with an authentication mechanism and stripe payments to allow users to safely purchased products from the site.

 Please note that this website was created for the Code Institute’s Milestone Project 4 as part of their Diploma in Full Stack Software Development.
 The requirements are to make a full-stack website, using HTML, CSS, JavaScript, Django+Python, relational database, stripe payments, and other additional libraries as needed.